-Automating threat detection and response is a top priority for most enterprises – but the rapid shift to remote work models has forced many organizations to accelerate their adoption of automation.
-Faced with new challenges of reestablishing baselines and a growing number of endpoints, how can security teams leverage automation to maintain visibility and secure their remote workforce?
+Adopting end-to-end security automation is a top priority for most enterprises – but the rapid shift to remote work models has forced many organizations to accelerate their adoption of automation.
+Faced with new challenges of reestablishing baselines and a growing number of endpoints, how can security teams leverage automation to maintain visibility and remote workforce security?

 In the fourth webinar in our series on securing remote workforces, ReliaQuest VP of Product Management, Jason Pfeiffer, moderates a panel of security experts who provide practical guidance on leveraging automation for faster response.
 The panel, consisting of Joe Partlow, ReliaQuest CTO, and Chris McFarland, VP, CISO at Abercrombie & Fitch Co., offers the following advice: